Exploration of Planning Principles

 Plan – Copenhagen (DK), Development opportunities for a Zealand City – by Mohamed Hassan

-Inspired by the famous Five Finger concept, the plan seeks to extend the existing transport lines in order to spur development in the entire Zealand region.
+Inspired by the famous Five Finger concept, the plan seeks to extend the existing transport lines in order to spur development in the entire Zealand region in Denmark.
 The transport lines (road, rail) serve as conditions/catalysts for development.
 They carry opportunities, set challenges and create extra focal points in the extended urban region of Copenhagen, hence, all over Zealand island.
 Within the extended fingers 10 key challenges are identified which are related to the overwhelming challenges brought on by global climate change.

 Plan – Liège (BE), A city for people, not for finance – by Ron van den Heuvel